creativenull/nvim-ale-diagnostic/README.md

 # nvim-ale-diagnostic

 > This is a v2 rewrite of the forked repo: [nathanmsmith/nvim-ale-diagnostic](https://github.com/nathanmsmith/nvim-ale-diagnostic)
+> NOTE: This is only temporary until this PR is merged in ALE: [https://github.com/dense-analysis/ale/pull/4135](https://github.com/dense-analysis/ale/pull/4135)

 Routes all Neovim LSP diagnostics to ALE for display.
 Useful if you like to manage all your errors in the same way.